awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_2/_index.md

 In this module, you will go through the Pilot-Light Disaster Recovery (DR) strategy.
 To learn more about this DR strategy, you can review this [Disaster Recovery blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iii-pilot-light-and-warm-standby/).

 Our test application is Unishop.
-It is a Spring Boot Java application with a frontend written using bootstrap.
+It is a Spring Boot Java application deployed on a single Amazon EC2 instance using a public subnet.
+Our datastore is an Amazon Aurora MySQL database with a frontend written using bootstrap and hosted in Amazon S3.
+Our application is currently deployed in our primary region **N. Virginia (us-east-1)**.

-The app uses an Amazon S3 bucket to host a static web interface.
-A single EC2 instance serves as a proxy for API calls to an Amazon Aurora MySQL database.
-The database contains mock user and product information.

-We will initially deploy the primary Unishop instance into the N. Virginia region.
-Next, the N. California region will host the Pilot-Light DR instance.
-To configure and deploy this infrastructure, we will use AWS CloudFormation.
-CloudFormation enables Infrastructure as Code (IaC) automation to quickly provision cloud resources.

-Afterward, we will verify the DR scenario.
-Meeting our [RPO / RTO](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/disaster-recovery-dr-objectives.html) within 10s of minutes requires Amazon Aurora MySQL Cluster with the Amazon Aurora MySQL Global database feature enabled.
-This feature adds cross-region database replication capabilities.
+{{% notice note %}}
+Note that this architecture does not meet the AWS Well Architected Framework best practices for running highly available production applications but suffices for this workshop.
+{{% /notice %}}

+[CloudFormation](https://aws.amazon.com/cloudformation/) will be used to configure the infrastructure and deploy the application.
+Provisioning your infrastructure with infrastructure as code (IaC) methodologies is a best practice.
+CloudFormation is an easy way to speed up cloud provisioning with infrastructure as code.

+This module takes advantage of [EC2 Image Builder](https://aws.amazon.com/image-builder/) to copy and restore our Amazon EC2 instance, [Amazon Aurora Global Database](https://aws.amazon.com/rds/aurora/global-database/) to replicate our Amazon Aurora MySQL data and [Amazon S3 Replication](https://aws.amazon.com/s3/features/replication/) to replicate our Amazon S3 objects into the secondary region **N. California (us-west-1)**.

 Prior experience with the AWS Console and Linux command line are helpful but not required.